-- Arranged toolbox talks - Applied for borewell NOC at sites - Demonstrated use of recycled water for construction purpose - Reused water at site - Happinest Kaylan has saved 3,640 m3 through use of curing compound and reused 80 m3 of water for dust suppression. - Luminare saved 567 m3 through use of adhesive for tiles and also used 100% recycled water for construction purposes
+- Platform for our on-site "Water Solutions to come up with solutions to address the issues. - Top 2 sites to win the challenge:Luminare and Happinest Kalyan by undertaking the following corrective measures: - Plugged water leakages - Arranged toolbox talks - Applied for borewell NOC at sites - Demonstrated use of recycled water for constructionpurpose - Reused water at site - Happinest Kaylan has saved 3,640 m3 through use of curing compound and reused 80 m3 of water for dust suppression. - Luminare saved 567 m3 through of adhesive for tiles and also used 100% recycled water for construction purposes